dendotai/muxa/SPEC.md

 - **Fully interactive**: Built on mprocs to preserve all terminal features
 - **Zero friction**: No config files, no setup, sensible defaults

+While `muxa` shines in monorepo environments, it's equally useful as a general-purpose parallel process runner.
+Run database servers, API mocks, build watchers, or any combination of processes you need.
+We're exploring expanding `muxa` to understand more process types like Docker Compose services, making it a universal orchestration tool for local development.

 ## Success Criteria

 1. **Simple commands work like concurrently**: